 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Notice: Please note that the house is now closed, in order to prepare for our roof project - it will re-open in March 2015.
-The park is open from 10am til dusk daily, with the garden, tea-room and shop open weekends only over the winter.
+Notice: We are open Sat 20 Dec & Sun 21 Dec for our final Christmas weekend event.
+Please note that the house is now closed, in order to prepare for our roof project - it will re-open in March 2015.

 Spectacular late 17th-century mansion, garden and deer park